Luhačovice: Sights

 The small Chapel of Saint Elizabeth from 1795 is the oldest preserved building in Luhačovice.
-From the 1880s, many villas were built in the town, mostly in the Swiss Style Art Nouveau and Neorenaissance styles.
+From the 1880s, many villas were built in the town, mostly in the Swiss Style Art Nouveau and Neo-Renaissance styles.

 In 1902–1914, the architect Dušan Jurkovič created here a unique set of buildings in the style of folk Art Nouveau inspired by local natural environment.
 The appearance of his buildings influenced the entire urbanism of Luhačovice.
 The Jurkovič House from 1902 was his first building which belongs to the most famous and valuable objects in the spa.
 The hotel is decorated by fresco of Saints Cyril and Methodius by Jano Köhler.
 Other Jurkovič's folk Art Nouveau buildings include Chaloupka and Jestřabí hotels, a hydrotherapy institute with the Sunshine Spa swimming pool, Vlastimila and Valaška villas, a bandstand, and several building that have not been preserved.

-In the 1920s and 1930s, spa houses and pavilions, the town hall, a new swimming pool and a community house were built with the contribution of architects such as Bohuslav Fuchs, J. L. Holzl or Kuba brothers, and completed the unique appearance of the town.
+In the 1920s and 1930s, spa houses and pavilions, the town hall, a new swimming pool and a community house were built with the contribution of architects such as Bohuslav Fuchs, J. L. Holzl and the Kuba brothers, and completed the unique appearance of the town.